Reactive Users vs. Social Recommender Systems: Managing Opinion Drifts with Adaptive Policies: Introduction

 \section{Introduction}

 Recommendation systems are used across a variety of online platforms, including streaming services, online shopping, social networks, and news aggregators.
 They efficiently process vast amounts of information and uncover patterns that help users find what they are more likely to enjoy, more easily.
+Social recommender systems, in particular, use the underlying social networks to better learn users' preferences, and further, to make recommendations more persuasive and reliable by leveraging users' social influence and trust.
 It has been shown that users tend to closely follow the recommendations they receive, even at times when these recommendations are random~\cite{ursu2018power}.
 This (over-)reliance on recommendation systems carries negative effects, one of which is undesired changes in users' preferences and behavior over time.
-For instance: (i) repeated exposure to certain content through social networks can lead to users adopting extreme opinions~\cite{allcott2020welfare,levy2021social} (even traditional content distribution platforms such as cable news have been found to persuade users towards views promoted by the platform~\cite{martin2017bias}), (ii) exposure to personalized recommendations can amplify users' preexisting beliefs~\cite{terren2021echo}, a phenomenon known as ``echo chambers'' in the context of news/social media, and (iii) repeated exposure to similar opinions and viewpoints can isolate users from opposing views, creating so-called ``filter bubbles''~\cite{pariser2011filter}.
+For instance: (i) repeated exposure to certain content through social networks can lead users to adopt extreme opinions~\cite{allcott2020welfare,levy2021social}, (ii) exposure to personalized recommendations can amplify users' preexisting beliefs~\cite{terren2021echo}, a phenomenon known as ``echo chambers'' in the context of news/social media, and (iii) repeated exposure to similar opinions and viewpoints can isolate users from opposing views, creating so-called ``filter bubbles''~\cite{pariser2011filter}.

-The current prevalent approach to address such undesired influence of recommendation systems on users' preferences and behavior is through digital platform regulations and content moderation systems (e.g., \cite{di2022recommender}).
+The current prevalent approach to address such undesired influence of (social) recommender systems on users is through digital platform regulations and content moderation systems (e.g., \cite{di2022recommender}).
 In this paper, we explore a complementary perspective and ask whether users can use their agency, \emph{themselves}, and adaptively adjust their engagement with recommended content.
 We refer to such agents as \emph{reactive users}, who sometimes intentionally ignore recommendations to prevent substantial changes in their innate preferences.
 This is in contrast to prior work on \emph{passive users} who consume, and are influenced by, all recommended content \cite{rossi2021closed, lanzetti2023impact}.